 Qingqing Yan, Ph.D

 Nicole Medeiros, M.S.

-- Role of RNA interactions in modulation of gene expression and genome organization
+- How does loss of RNA interactions affect ATRX function in gene regulation and genome stability?